“Lights over Kruunuvuorenranta” design competition

 In the 2020s, people in Helsinki city centre will be able to admire the 'environmental artwork' formed by Kruunuvuorenranta when it is dark or visit the location to examine the unique lighting solutions and light artworks in closer detail.

 Oil silo 468

 ‘Oil silo 468’ (Öljysäiliö 468) is the first light artwork to be illuminated in the Kruunuvuorenranta area.
-It was lit on Wednesday 10 October 2012 at 7 pm.
+It was lit on October 2012.
 The work was designed by light artist Tapio Rosenius (Lighting Design Collective).

 The light artwork ‘Oil silo 468’ glitters white in the evening and, when the night sets, its red blaze can be seen from the city centre over the sea.
 The work, which was created in a large 1960s oil silo, is a reference to Kruunuvuorenranta’s almost 90 years as an oil port and the construction of a new area surrounded by the sea and green archipelago nature.